-Here’s how to run the Garmin 430/530 (400 and 500 series simulators) on a Mac / Apple computer, or on a newer version of Windows or Linux.
+Here’s how to run the Garmin 430/530 (400 and 500 series simulators) on a Mac / Apple computer, a newer version of Windows or even Linux.

 The free trainers offered on Garmin’s website are great tools to anyone who might use a 400 or 500 series unit.
 Whether you are new to these systems and want an introduction, or maybe a flight instructor wanting to show students, the Garmin simulators are fantastic!